Starfish-develop/Starfish/README.md

 * Schornrich 2013: OSU paper for Bayseian method
 * Hernandez 2004: using FAST spectra, identified spectral features sensitive to temperature

+# Process Kurucz grid using grid creator code

+# Interesting Paper points

+    1. the covariance methodology applied to this case (and why);
+    2. the power of the technique in terms of modularity and a proper probabilistic treatment with great flexibility.
+    I think we want to demonstrate that it works in a few key examples, maybe:
+        a. some TRES/Kepler spectra to compare with previous results from SPC, SME, etc.;
+        b. some super-obvious or over-constrained case (e.g., Vega, or maybe some Kepler source with astroseismology); and
+        c. maybe some tricky case to demonstrate flexibility, e.g., a composite spectrum from a double-lined spectroscopic binary?
+We can worry about the examples later, since you have a lot of work to do in writing the basic methodology parts.

 # Before 1.0 release